stepan-a/covid-19/README.md

 # COVID-19: data, statistics and charts
 You can find on this repository many charts and data about Coronavirus (COVID-19) disease, especially in Europe.
 Most of data come from [CSSE](https://systems.jhu.edu) (Johns Hopkins Center for Systems Science and Engineering), but I also add data of my own to have up-to-date data.

-French data comes frome [INSEE](https://insee.fr/fr/accueil) (Institut National de la Statistiques et des Études Économiques) and [Santé Publique France](https://www.santepubliquefrance.fr).
+French data come frome [INSEE](https://insee.fr/fr/accueil) (Institut National de la Statistiques et des Études Économiques) and [Santé Publique France](https://www.santepubliquefrance.fr).

 For more information and comments in French, you can **follow me on Twitter: [@guillaumerozier](http://twitter.com/guillaumerozier).**